Open Gardens

 Cowbeech Hill, Cowbeech, Hailsham, BN27 4JA

-A large country garden with a small lake, parterre, large beds of mixed planting and a Rose garden.
-There is an 8-acre Bluebell wood to explore and an attached smallholding with friendly ponies, pygmy goats and alpacas.
+A large country garden with a small lake, parterre, large beds of mixed planting and a rose garden.
+There is an eight-acre wood full of white anemones and bluebells in Springtime.
+A variety of animals, ducks and chickens live on the attached smallholding.

 Refreshments Yes